 Talking Writing, Inc., is a 501(c)(3) nonprofit organization based in the Boston area.
-TW's mission is to encourage writers and the growth of digital literature through its main activity, Talking Writing magazine.
+All donations to TW are tax deductible.

 $25 — $50 — $100 — $250 — $500 —$1,000 — $2,500 — $5,000

 Other Ways to Donate Online

 if you'd prefer not to use PayPal, you can also donate to TW through the Giving Common, a nonprofit network sponsored by the Boston Foundation: Don't want to use PayPal?
 Click here to donate to TW.

 If you'd prefer to mail us a check, click this link for TW's Donation Form.

 Unlike many journals, Talking Writing is an independent nonprofit that doesn't rely on university funding to cover overhead.
 Subscriptions are free.
 TW got its start with the help of several major donors, and individual donations keep it publishing.

 TW's main program is Talking Writing magazine, which serves as the educational and community-building base for its nonproft mission: